 Who Makes the Best Spiedies in the Southern Tier?

-Trying to explain to my family what a spiedie is proved to be interesting.
-I could see the confusion on their faces as I told them that a spiedie is basically marinated hunks of meat grilled and served on bread or a bun.
-They said they thought the word “spiedie” was a strange one and didn’t understand why we don’t just come out and say that it’s hunks of marinated meat.
+I could hear the confusion in my mom's voice as I told her that a spiedie is basically marinated hunks of meat, grilled and served on bread or a bun.
+She said that the word "spiedie" is a strange one and didn't understand why we (as in people local to the Binghamton area) don't just come out and say that they're hunks of marinated meat.

 [via Oxford Dictionary]